miranj/craft-router/README.md

     composer require miranj/craft-router

     # tell Craft to install the plugin
-    ./craft install/plugin router
+    ./craft plugin/install router

 Requirements
 ------------
-This plugin requires Craft CMS 3.0.0 or later.
+This plugin requires Craft CMS 3 or 4.
 The Craft 2 version is availabe in [the `v0` branch](https://github.com/miranj/craft-router/tree/v0).